Double Apple Tarts with White Chocolate

 We had a wonderful time last week, jaunting off for an evening picnic with friends at Helligan Gardens followed by a production of Dead Dog in a Suitcase by the multi talented and much loved Kneehigh Theatre.

-- Rubbed 150g salted butter into 260g flour (half wholemeal spelt, half plain white) until the mixture resembled breadcrumbs.
+- 260 g flour (half wholemeal spelt, half plain white)

 - 4 windfall apples